techlabsms/techlabs_new/README.md

 We use Contentful as a CMS (Content Management System).
 There you can edit the location page of your TechLabs Community and add the BlogPosts.

+## Location Pages

+Currentliy the only pages that are generated are /location.
+In the templates folder you could find the template for the pages, which are generated from the gatsby-node file.

+Any change in the content of the location pages has to be done through contentful.

 ## Technical Setup

 - React as a Frontend Framework (<a href="https://reactjs.org/docs/getting-started.html">DOCS</a>)